sinsinkun/TaurEAV/README.md

 <img src="./screenshot.png" width="600px" />

-UI is cleaned up to more closely resemble native apps
+- UI is cleaned up to more closely resemble native apps
+- Added searchbar (regex enabled, case insensitive)

 Note: the console keeps the MySQL service running, do not close it